wfmackey/absmapsdata/README.md

 ### Using the package’s pre-loaded data

 The `absmapsdata` package comes with pre-downloaded and pre-processed data.
-To load a particular geospatial object, simply load the package and call the object:
+To load a particular geospatial object: load the **package**, then call the object (see list above for object names).

 ``` r